 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
 Unqualified audit with no material findings Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-The whole network of systems such as delegations, policies, procedures, people and technology, designed by management to give assurance that there are effective and adequate internal controls and risk management practices in the pursuit and attainment of the organisational objectives.
+The whole network of systems e.g. delegations, policies, procedures, people, and technology, designed by management to give assurance that there are effective internal controls and risk management practices in the pursuit and attainment of the organisational objectives.
 Assumptions: Factors that are accepted as true and certain to happen without proof The department has robust internal control systems that are institutionalised and supported through governance structures that exercise oversight over the various elements/ sections that contribute towards combined assurance.
-Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs NA
+Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs NA NA

-Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable A clean audit outcome with no matters of emphasis in finance or performance information CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Unqualified audit opinion issued by AGSA Source/collection of data: Describes where the information comes from and how it is collected Final Management Letter issued by AGSA Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
-Directorates: Strategic Planning, Performance Monitoring and Reporting (SPPMR); SCM; S&FM Finance; HR Who is responsible for collecting the data?
-DD: SPPMR; SCM; S&FM Finance Who is responsible for checking and verifying the data captured?
-Chief Director: SPRMPMR Chief Financial Officer Chief Director: HR Means of verification (evidence) Final Management Letter and Audit Report issued by AGSA Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Access to the internet INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CFO supported by CD: SPRMPMR and CD: Human Resources
+Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable A clean audit outcome with no matters of emphasis in finance or performance information CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Unqualified audit opinion issued by AGSA Source/collection of data: Describes where the information comes from and how it is collected Management reports issued by AGSA Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+Directorate: Strategic Planning, Performance Monitoring and Reporting (SPPMR) Who is responsible for collecting the data?
+DD: SPPMR Who is responsible for checking and verifying the data captured?
+Chief Director: SPRMPMR Means of verification (evidence) Proof of tabling of the APP, Strategic Plan and Annual Report (as applicable) Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Access to the internet INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: SPRMPMR supported by CD: HR and CFO